-There are four classes of commands supported by the debugger:
+There are six classes of commands supported by the debugger:

-- 1. The General-Purpose commands are available in all modes of the debugger.
+- The General-Purpose commands are available in all modes of the debugger.
 These commands provide the basic functionality of loading tables, dumping internal data structures, and starting the execution of control methods. - 2.
 The Namespace Access commands are always available.
 These commands provide information about the currently loaded ACPI namespace. - 3.
-The Control Method Execution Commands are available only during the single-step execution of control methods.
+The Control Method Execution commands are available only during the single-step execution of control methods.
 These commands allow the display and modification of method arguments and local variables, control method disassemble, and the setting of method breakpoints - 4.
-The File I/O Commands are available only if a filesystem is available to the debugger.
+The Hardware-Related commands are intended to simulate hardware events such as Fixed events, GPEs, and SCIs by invoking the dispatch code for the event.
+This will in turn invoke any host-installed handlers. - 5.
+The File I/O commands are available only if a filesystem is available to the debugger. - 6.
+The Debug Test commands provide various namespace tests.